VahediLab/ComputationalJournalClub/README.md

 # ComputationalJournalClub
-The goal is to meet every Monday at 9am and discuss a paper from their computational methodology.
+The goal is to meet every Friday at 5pm in 305 BRB and discuss a paper from their computational methodology.
 We might only cover the supplementary methods and not necessarily the main figures.